Over the last seven years, we’ve learned from hands-on experience how to get incredible SEO results in the personal injury law niche.

 The mean CPC price was $71.4.
 23.2% of keywords in our study had a CPC of $0, and the most common range was between $51-$100, which accounted for 25.6 of keywords.

-36.6% of the SERPS we reviewed contained at least 1 Google Ad.
+We also looked at law firm PPC frequency and volume.36.6% of the SERPS we reviewed contained at least 1 Google Ad.
 Of those, “personal injury lawyer sacramento” (100 monthly searches) exhibited the highest number with 5 Google Ads in total, followed by 75 keywords (25.1%) with 4 Ads, 118 keywords (39.5%) with 3, 31 keywords (10.4%) with 2 and 74 (24.7%) with 1.

 Interestingly, this means that well over half (63%) of the standard search terms we studied did not have notable PPC competition.

-Conclusion: These Areas Offer The Most Improvement Potential For Law Firm SEO
+Conclusion: These Areas Offer the Most Improvement Potential for Law Firm SEO

 In our interpretation, the domain level is primarily where rankings are won in the personal injury law niche.